Otto Gutfreund

-Otto Gutfreund (3 August 1889 – 2 June 1927) also written Oto Gutfreund, was a Czechoslovak sculptor.
+Otto Gutfreund (also written Oto Gutfreund; 3 August 1889 – 2 June 1927) was a Czech sculptor.
 After studying art in Prague and Paris, he became known in the 1910s for his sculptures in a cubist style.
 After his service in the First World War he worked in a more realistic style.
 His later work includes many small polychrome ceramic figures as well as architectural decorations.

 Early life

 Otto Gutfreund was born in the town of Dvůr Králové nad Labem, Bohemia, into a Jewish family as the fourth of five children of Karel and Emilie Gutfreund.
 During 1903 to 1906 he studied pottery at the Škola výtvarných umění (School of Creative Arts) in the town of Bechyně.
 From 1906 to 1909 he studied in the figurative and ornamental modelling department of the Umělecko-průmyslová škola (College of Decorative Arts) in Prague.

-Gutfreund discovered the works of the French sculptor Antoine Bourdelle during his 1909 exhibition in Prague organized by the artistic group SVU Mánes.
+Gutfreund discovered the works of the French sculptor Antoine Bourdelle during his 1909 exhibition in Prague organized by the artistic group Mánes Union of Fine Arts.
 Gutfreund then moved to Paris where he studied under Bourdelle at the Académie de la Grande Chaumière from 1909 to 1910.

 In Paris he met Auguste Rodin and discovered medieval art.
 In 1910 he left Paris and travelled to Great Britain, Belgium, and Germany before returning to Prague.